 Obtaining a PhD in mechanical engineering will require you to take courses in and have knowledge of a wide range of subjects, including fluid mechanics and dynamics, hydraulics, pneumatics, mechanism design, and drafting using CAD and CAM.

-Students working towards mechanical engineering degrees will need to have a significant knowledge of mathematics, as well as physics, as many mathematic formulae will be required in mechanical engineering.
+Students working towards these degrees will need to have a significant knowledge of mathematics, as well as physics, as many mathematic formulae will be required.
 Calculus, differential equations, and differential geometry are all examples of the important mathematic subjects which a student pursuing a mechanical engineering PhD would need to know.

-Mechanical engineering, as a subject, is broken up into multiple topics.
+As a subject, it’s broken up into multiple topics.
 You might be a mechanical engineer who focuses on the design, production, and maintenance of robots, for example, or you might be a mechanical engineer who focuses primarily on car design, or even more specifically, on fuel technology for a wide range of different vehicles.
 Each of these subjects will likely require a slightly different knowledge base for success.